Howard Evans (journalist): Journalism

 He was invited to become editor of the reform magazine English Labourer.
-He was later was given the editorship of The Echo, which for some time was the only ½ p newspaper in London.
+He was later given the editorship of The Echo, which for some time was the only ½ d newspaper in London.

 Pacifism

 Introduced to the Peace Society at a young age, Evans was a committed promoter of disarmament and of peaceful dispute resolution between countries.
 For 38 years until his death he was, at various times, secretary, vice-chairman and treasurer of the Workmen's Peace Association, which became the International Arbitration League.

 Known as W Randal Cremer's right-hand man, he continued to support and promote peace through the League, and the Inter-Parliamentary Union after Cremer's death.